jeangarcia77/Salary-Prediction-Analysis/README.md

 ## Methods
 #### Handling Missing/Duplicate Values
 This dataset contained no missing values while there were 24 duplicates values.
-Duplicate values were dropped as they represent an insignificant amount of data within oue dataset.
+Duplicate values were dropped as they represent an insignificant amount of data within our dataset.

 ## Exploratory Analysis